 Getting Around Jaisalmer

 Jaisalmer is really small.
-Like the city is a 4-5 kilometre radius, that’s it.
-We recommend walking around the fort, which is pretty much the old city.
-There’s the option of an auto rickshaw within the fort and outside, if your legs give way, but they are too far and few in between.
-Ola and Uber do not have a strong presence in Jaisalmer.
+So we recommend walking around the fort, which is pretty much the old city.
+There’s the option of an auto rickshaw within the fort and outside, if your legs give way, but they’re too far and few in between.
+Ola and Uber aren’t available in Jaisalmer.
 You can, however, book a prepaid cab from the airport and ask the hotel to organize a cab for you.
 Since it’s a small city, the costs of hiring a cab are very reasonable.

 While the sand dunes definitely add to Jaisalmer’s charm and beauty, the city and its surroundings also have a lot to offer, and you should definitely make the most of it.
 Explore the only living fort in the world, and the cafe’s and temples that are in it.
 Head to Gadisar Lake, the best place in Jaisalmer to catch a sunset from.
 A walk around the mazy lanes of the old city can be uplifting in its unique way.
 And check out some of the prettiest houses of the people who call this city home.

 Jaisalmer quite a lot of tourist attractions, but we highly recommend these locations:

 Jain Temple in Jaisalmer Fort – While the fort has a lot to see, the Jain temple in Jaisalmer is one of the prettiest temples you’ll come across.
 It’s carved out of beautiful yellowstone and influenced by the Dilwara temples of Mount Abu.
 You should definitely check these out.

 Sunrise/Sunset at Jaisalmer Fort – There’s something in Jaisalmer you shouldn’t do; like missing the sunset from the fort.
 The sun setting over ‘The Golden City’ is an extremely pretty sight to behold.